iammdshantopro/.github/README.md

 🎨 3D Animation
 	•	Developer of the “Eye See 3D Animation” project for eye care products.
-	•	Promoter of innovative ideas like the Birds AI App and Gas Garda.

 🛠️ Tech Stack
 	•	Languages: JavaScript, C#, HTML, CSS